top of page

 A change of scenery can do wonders for your creativity.
 Try writing in a different location, such as a coffee shop, park, library, or even a friend's patio.
 A new environment can stimulate your brain and inspire new ideas.

-A male writer sitting on a park bench, writing on laptop, coffee in hand and his dog sitting next to him.
+New environment: A male writer sitting on a park bench, writing on laptop, coffee in hand and his dog sitting next to him.

 A combination of a walk and a change of environment can work wonders.